AO-StreetArt/CLyman/README.md

 CLyman has three recommended deployment types:

 ### Development

+Those wishing to develop on CLyman have two options.
+Preferably, they can use Docker to set up a build & test environment with a few simple steps.

+#### Docker

+You will need to have an instance of Couchbase running to use CLyman, and this can be done via the below command (full instructions can be found [here] (https://docs.docker.com/engine/examples/couchbase/)):

+`docker run -d --name db -p 8091-8093:8091-8093 -p 11210:11210 couchbase`

+You will also need an instance of Redis Running to use CLyman.
+This can be done via the below command (full instructions can be found [here] (https://hub.docker.com/_/redis/)):

+`docker run --name some-redis -d redis`

+The Development Docker image for CLyman-Dev is ready for active use, and can be run with the command:

+`docker run --name clyman -d awbarry00/clyman-dev`

+Congratulations, you've got a fully functional build & test environment for CLyman!

+SSH keys are provided with the repository, and access is granted with below set of commands:

+    ssh-agent -s
+    ssh-add ssh/id_rsa
+    ssh root@localhost -p `sudo docker port ssh 22 | cut -d":" -f2`

+##### Building the Docker Image

+Should you so desire, the docker image can be rebuilt using the below commands

+`docker pull awbarry00/clyman-dev`

+`sudo docker build -t clyman_dev_2 .`

+`docker run --name clyman -it -d -P clyman_dev_2`

+#### Building from Source

+While using Docker is a much faster solution, it is sometimes necessary to build from source.

 The recommended deployment for development of CLyman is a VM with either Ubuntu 14.04 or Debian 7 installed.
 Running the below commands in a terminal on a fresh Virtual Machine will result in a fully functional build environment that will produce the lyman executable.